MrWisski/StaffTracker/README.md

 	It DOES NOT check for command success, nor does it care about valid arguments or anything.
 If you do not even have the OpenInventory plugin, but have /oi in the tracking list, if ANY staff member types /oi, the OI command track will be incremented!
 If you type /kill a, the kill command track will be incremented - unless YOUR in game name is 'a' ;)

 	The player name is expected to be the first argument, directly after the space following the command. if the player name is an argument AFTER the first then you must use 'all' to get anything like expected results.

+	Each load from database, the current command track list is checked against the configured tracks, and any mismatches are permanently discarded!

 Example configuration :